All ingredients are individually packaged, but our central facility

 Place a large non-stick pan over medium-high heat and add 2 tsp. olive oil.
 Add steak strips to hot pan and stir occasionally until no pink remains, 5-7 minutes.

 If using flank steak, follow same instructions.
 If using ground beef or ground pork, cook, breaking up with a spoon, until no pink remains, 4-6 minutes for ground beef, 5-7 minutes for ground pork.
 Wipe pan clean and reserve.Remove from burner and transfer steak strips to a plate.Reserve pan; no need to wipe clean.

 Return pan used to cook steak strips to medium heat and add 2 tsp. olive oil.

 Add carrots, broccolini, 1/4 tsp. salt, and a pinch of pepper to hot pan.
 Stir occasionally until tender, 5-7 minutes.

 Finish the Dish

-Plate dish as pictured on front of card, garnishing with green portions of green onions, peanuts, and red pepper flakes (to taste).
+Stir until steak strips and vegetables are lightly glazed, 1-2 minutes.Remove from burner.Plate dish as pictured on front of card, placing steak strips and vegetables on rice and garnishing with peanuts and red pepper flakes (to taste).
 Bon appétit!